-- establishing a baseline on current water use, - tracking cumulative use of Great Lakes waters including groundwater, - requirements to return water from large withdrawals back to the source watershed and track return flow, - provisions that discourage transfer between one Great Lake watershed to another Great Lake watershed with some exceptions, - a conservation program be drafted, - the collection and sharing of new water use data and, - development of a scientific strategy to address our knowledge gaps on such areas as the relationship of ground and surface water and the impacts of climate change and other water shortages on the integrity of the ecosystem.
+- establishing a baseline of current water use; - tracking cumulative use of Great Lakes waters including groundwater; - requirements to return water from large withdrawals back to the source watershed and track return flow; - provisions that discourage transfer between one Great Lake watershed to another Great Lake watershed with some exceptions; - the drafting of a conservation program; - the collection and sharing of new water use data; and

+• development of a scientific strategy to address our knowledge gaps on such areas as the relationship between ground and surface water and the impacts of climate change and water shortages on the integrity of ecosystems.

 The majority of the important details of these programs will be spelled out later in regulation.
-Our three groups are committed to continue to work through MNR's Advisory Panel and with other environmental and conservation groups to ensure that Ontario will implement the strongest water management program possible through these regulations.
+We are committed to continuing to work through MNR's Advisory Panel and with other environmental and conservation groups to ensure that Ontario implements the most effective water management program possible through these regulations.
 We trust that the Ontario government will continue to support the work of this Advisory Panel to assist in discussions on all of the forthcoming regulations.

-Past practices in Ontario have allowed water allocation practices that will require Regional Review as a result of this Agreement.
+Past practices in Ontario have allowed water allocations that would now trigger Regional Review under this Agreement.
 These include large intrabasin transfers from one Great Lake watershed to another and transfers of water allocated by permit by another party other than the permit holder.
-Today we recognize that there are ecological, social and financial consequences for the areas in these scenarios that are permanently deprived of water.
+Today we recognize that there are ecological, social and economic consequences for the areas in these scenarios that are permanently deprived of water.
 At this point we do not know how wide spread these practices are.
-We do know that several municipalities are currently considering new requests for intrabasin transfers.
-This presents a significant challenge for the Province when they frame the regulations governing future practices.
-Some of these current demands could certainly be avoided if the Province had an aggressive conservation programme mandated.
+We do know that several Ontario municipalities are currently considering new requests for intrabasin transfers.
+This presents a significant challenge for the Province when framing the regulations governing future practices.
+Some of these new intrabasin transfers may be avoidable if the Province introduces an aggressive conservation programme as soon as possible.

-2. We support the new provisions of this act that allow the Minister to require that grandfathered water users prior to the April 1961 commencement of the permit to take water system to obtain a permit for any new or increased takings.
-We ask that the Act make it explicit that the Director can require that the new permit be for the cumulative amount and not be limited to the increase.
-Giving the Minister these additional authorities will enhance our ability to track and understand our current use of water which we have not been able to do until now.
-This will assist in establishing the baseline required in the Agreement and assist us in understanding cumulative and adverse impacts.

-3. We ask that the provisions of this Act explicitly mandate that a website be created that is publicly accessible on the Agreement Provisions and the permit to take water system Province wide.
-This website should include data on the baseline of water use required by the Agreement, information on consumptive use and on return flow, permits by sector, cumulative impacts and other relevant scientific information as it becomes available.
-This will all us to build an understanding and support for water conservation and program support.
+- 2. We support the new provisions of this act that allow the Minister to require that grandfathered water users (prior to the April 1961 commencement of the permit to take water system) to obtain a permit for any new or increased water takings.
+We ask that the Act make it explicit that the Director can require that any new permit be for the cumulative amount and not be limited to the increase.
+Giving the Minister these additional authorities and other discretionary powers will enhance our ability to track and understand our current use of water (which we are not able to do now).
+This will assist in establishing the baseline required in the Agreement and assist us in understanding cumulative and adverse impacts. - 3.
+We ask that the provisions of this Act explicitly mandate that a public website be created on the Agreement Provisions and the permit to take water system Province wide.
+This website should include data on the baseline of water use required by the Agreement, information on consumptive use and on return flow, permits by sector, cumulative impacts and other relevant scientific information as it becomes available and in a timely manner.
+This will build public understanding and support for water conservation and other programs.

-Water conservation could result in avoidance of disputes over water, future water shortages and the need for Ontario municipalities to undergo Regional Review.
-As well, many of the decision-making standards with in the Agreement hinge on the determination that adequate water conservation has taken place before exceptions are allowed.
+It is possible for water conservation to help prevent disputes over water, water shortages and the need for Ontario municipalities to undergo Regional Reviews.
+As well, many of the decision-making standards within the Agreement hinge on the determination that adequate water conservation has taken place before exceptions are allowed.
 However adequate water conservation programs are left to each jurisdiction to define.